DrZFCT/DrZFCT.github.io/_posts/2026-03-05-sequence-model.markdown

 Moreover, if $\Theta$ is convex, then the $2$ factor can be reduced to $1$.

 The proof is simply by expanding the inequality $$\|y-\hat\theta\|^2_2 \leq \|y-\theta^*\|^2_2$$.
+For the convex case, we use the first-order gradient condition for optimality instead.

 # Noise Complexity